Animated Short Synopsis

 Frequently Asked Questions

-How much did Multiplex 10 cost to make?
+How much did Multiplex 10: The Animated Short cost to make?

 The production budget was $17,500, which was raised through a Kickstarter campaign that ran back in April, 2017.
 It was produced between April and November, although there was a four-month production delay in the middle due to Gordon McAlpin getting frozen shoulder.
-Post-production (for sound and music) took another month and a half.
+Post-production (for sound and music) took another month.

-Is the animated short an adaptation of Multiplex (the webcomic)?
+Is Multiplex 10 an adaptation of Multiplex (the webcomic)?

 Yes and no: it’s part prequel and part reboot.
 It features the characters at roughly 18 years of age (younger than they were when the comic strip began), yet it’s set in the present day.
-It is a completely separate continuity from the comic strip, though, as the presence of some characters who were introduced later in the strip indicates.
+It is a completely separate continuity from the comic strip, though, as indicated by the presence of some characters who were introduced later in the strip.

 And, eventually, things will get a lot weirder.

 That’s up to the audience!
 We would love to do additional “full-length” (eleven-minute) episodes, and we’re hoping to find sponsorship or other financing in order to produce those.
 In the meantime, Multiplex 10 continues as an irregularly produced web series of short (1–3 minute) mini-episodes!